-We get it, networking might not be at the top of your to do list.
-It can be time-consuming and depending on your personality, draining and awkward.
-When your schedule is already packed with work and family related commitments, making room for small talks with strangers does not sound exciting.
+We get it, networking might not be at the top of your to-do list.
+It can be time-consuming and depending on your personality, draining, and awkward.
+When your schedule is already packed with work and family-related commitments, making room for small talks with strangers does not sound exciting.
 But let’s face it, making connections is imperative.
 The power a strong professional network is undeniable and that’s why most of us end up going to those events: Because it gives us a competitive edge.
 Believe it or not, the same thing can be done from your couch.
 Nowadays, growing your network can be done with social media… at a much larger scale.
 Here’s how to grow your network using Facebook groups.

 The internet is much more efficient.
-The amount of people you will meet at an event will always be restricted by the number of people that showed up as well as time and your energy level.
+The number of people you will meet at an event will always be restricted by the number of people that showed up as well as time and your energy level.
 With social media groups, all that can be done at scale while removing those variables.
-In this blog, we will explain to you in details how to take advantage of Facebook groups and make the most of this powerful networking tool.
+In this blog, we will explain to you in detail how to take advantage of Facebook groups and make the most of this powerful networking tool.

 First of all, we need to find and join those groups.
 Type your local city name into the Facebook search bar, then click “Groups”.
 From there, you will have a list of every group in your area.
-Send request for ALL for them.
-Once you get accepted, make sure to read the rules and guideline of each group just to make sure the admin has no reason to kick you out or be on your bad side.
+Send requests for ALL for them.
+Once you get accepted, make sure to read the rules and guidelines of each group just to make sure the admin has no reason to kick you out or be on your bad side.
 From there, here’s how to grow your network using Facebook groups…

 Once you’re in the groups, it’s like real life: You need to introduce yourself.
 Make a post on the group to say who you are, why you are happy to now be a part of the group and find a clever way to tell them what your profession is and how you can help them.
 Depending on what type of group it is (real estate, lawyers, doctors, local community, food, etc.), your message should be different and tailored.
 Fill out your profile completely so that if people check out your profile, they immediately know that you’re a realtor.